RnoB/3DVisualSwarm/README.md

 # Project abandonned for now

-Finall, Ray casting does not seem to be a good solution to compute fastly and reliably multiple points of view, a different version is in progress.
+Finally, Ray casting does not seem to be a good solution to compute fastly and reliably multiple points of view, a different version is in progress.
 I keep the project as a reference.

 # 3DVisualSwarm